xgds/xgds_planner2/xgds_planner2/xpjsonSpec/xpjson.rst

         "valueType": "number",
         "minimum": 0,
         "default": 1.0,
-        "description": "How close we need to get to the target coordinates (meters)" }
+        "notes": "How close we need to get to the target coordinates (meters)" }
     ],